5 Benefits Of Cleaner Indoor Air Quality

 5. Cleaner air is good for business

-According to the Kimberly-Clark’s IAQ and Employee Productivity guide, a guide to understanding the real cost of poor Indoor Air Quality, worker productivity can increase by 20% when indoor air quality improves, resulting in massive profit gains.
+According to Kimberly-Clark’s IAQ and Employee Productivity guide, a guide to understanding the real cost of poor Indoor Air Quality, worker productivity can increase by 20% when indoor air quality improves, resulting in massive profit gains.

 At Origen Air, we are an early stage BC-based health-tech start-up dedicated to scrubbing pollutants out of indoor air.
 Our mission is to produce the most effective and beautiful living air purifiers in the world.